 - Using time as an objective measure of our word (through calendars or other scheduling systems) reveals our intentions, choices (who we are as a chooser), and our agreements.

-- We all have the same 24-hour day.
-How we show up is less about that 24-hour period and rather about revealing the choices made during that period.
+- Given our 24-hour day, how we show up is less about that 24-hour period than revealing the choices made during that period.
 These choices can lead to broken agreements and incomplete items. (see blog: The practice of choosing wisely.)

 - In essence, “Time” will reveal the gap in awareness between our intentions, actions, and agreements.